-Mobile banking in the UK hasn’t taken off in quite the same way as in some other European countries, but it is starting to catch on, with more customers moving towards mobile banking and mobile payment apps.
-This helpful guide provided by online bank N26 looks at what’s on offer in terms of mobile banking in the country, and covers the following:
+Mobile banking in the UK hasn’t taken off in quite the same way as in some other European countries.
+It’s starting to catch on, though, with more customers moving towards mobile banking and mobile payment apps.
+This guide looks at what’s on offer in terms of mobile banking in the country, and covers the following:

 Mobile banking in the UK

 Statistics show that mobile banking in the UK is quickly on the rise.
-Although UK residents haven’t embraced this new technology as quickly as those in countries such as Belgium or the Netherlands, banking via smartphone is predicted to overtake online banking in 2019 and it’s forecast that around 72% of adults will use mobile banking apps by 2023.
+Although UK residents haven’t embraced this new technology as quickly as those in other countries, banking via smartphone is predicted to overtake online banking in 2019 and it’s forecast that around 72% of adults will use mobile banking apps by 2023.

-According to Eurostat figures, the UK currently has the 8th highest percentage of internet banking users in the EU, and all main UK banking providers now offer both online and mobile banking.
+According to Eurostat figures, the UK currently has the eighth-highest percentage of internet banking users in the EU.
+All main UK banking providers now offer both online and mobile banking.
 In addition, there are a number of online-only and mobile-only banks to choose from too.

 Banks that offer mobile banking in the UK include: